 The switch can be mounted in a standard 19-inch equipment rack or on a desktop or shelf.
-Mounting instructions for each type of site as follows.
+Mounting instructions for each type of installation type is as follows.

 Rack Mounting

 Before rack mounting the switch, please pay attention to the following factors: